What is a Risk Retention Group?

 A risk retention group is a liability insurance company that is owned by its policyholders.
 Under a federal law known as the Liability Risk Retention Act (LRRA), risk retention groups must be licensed by one state - known as risk retention group's "domicile" state.

-Recreation Risk Retention Group (Recreation RRG), is licensed by and domiciled in the sate of Vermont.
+Recreation Risk Retention Group (Recreation RRG), is licensed by and domiciled in the state of Vermont.
 Vermont is known as the "gold standard" for regulating risk retention groups.
 Vermont is known to be a fair, but extremely thorough, regulator.

 After being licensed in their state of domicile, risk retention groups can insure members in all states in which it registers to do business.
 Recreation RRG Risk has registered to do business in more than 24 states.